IV Injections

 IV injections in equids are typically performed in the jugular vein on either side of the patient’s neck.
 Thus, the first step in performing an IV injection is to locate the jugular vein.
 The jugular vein can be found in/adjacent to the jugular furrow.
 Occlude (hold off) the vein 3 to 6 inches below where you plan to place your needle.
 Bear in mind, the needle should be placed in the cranial third of the patient’s neck, therefore you should be occluding the vein about half-way down the patient’s neck.
 Closer to the head of the horse there is a muscle between the artery and the vein, decreasing the chances of an arterial stick.
 Once the vein is occluded, watch closely for the gradual rise of the vein above your hand.

 If you are having trouble visualizing the vein, try changing the position of the patient’s head.
-Raising the angle of the head/neck at the poll will “stretch or tighten” the vein which.
+Raising the angle of the head/neck at the poll will “stretch or tighten” the vein.
 A tightened vein is less likely to roll or push away from the needle.
 Over-tightening, however, can flatten the vein, making it more difficult to visualize and hit.
 Wetting the hair with alcohol will always make it easier to visualize the vein.
 Ponies, donkeys, foals, and very muscular or thick necked horses, can be more challenging.
 When learning, start with a quiet, adult animal with a slighter build.
 Clipping the hair on wooly creatures can also greatly improve vein visibility.

 Once you have found the vein and oriented your needle, place the needle (without syringe attached) quickly, but smoothly through the skin.
 Once the skin has been punctured, the patient should be less reactive and the needle can be guided at the appropriate angle into the vein.
 With practice, this will become one smooth motion.
 We prefer using a 1.5″ 18 gauge needle, however, some people prefer 20 gauge or 16 gauge needles.
 Using a needle less than 1.5″ is not recommended in adult horses, but may be appropriate in foals.

+Placement of the needle into the vein should always be done with the bevel facing toward you.
+Correct bevel orientation decreases resistance to skin puncture.
+Incorrect bevel orientation can cause the bevel to rest flat against the wall of the vein, occluding the lumen of the needle.
+If you feel confident that you have placed the needle in the vein but have no “flash” or drop of blood in the hub of the needle, start by occluding the vein and rotating the needle slightly.
 If you still are not seeing any blood in the hub of the needle, do not pull the needle out.
 Take a moment to determine where you think the needle is in relation to the vein.
 Is it dorsal (above), ventral (below), superficial to the vein (in the SQ space) or have you gone through the vein and out the other side (too deep)?
 You can palpate the needle in the SQ space.
 In a proper IV stick, only ~1/4-1/3 of the needle length should be palpated SQ.
 Try and redirect the needle toward the vein by occluding the vein with one hand the pulling the needle back part-way without exiting the skin and then advancing it in a new direction toward the vein.
+If after several attempts at redirecting, you are still unable to find the vein, pull the needle out and start over.
+Don’t hesitate to ask for help if you are struggling to find the vein or the horse is not being cooperative.
+Also, remember that each time a needle punctures anything it becomes dulled.
+Dulled needles cause significantly more discomfort.
+For this reason, a new needle should always be used each time you poke an unanesthetized patient.

 You will see many practitioners place the needle and syringe as a single unit.
 This method may be appropriate for a skilled practitioner, however, it eliminates the ability to visualize the consequence of an inadvertent arterial stick, in which blood will spurt at high pressure from the needle in rhythm with the heart beating.
 You cannot distinguish vein from artery by aspiration of blood into your syringe.
 Therefore, when learning, it is always a good idea to disconnect the needle from the syringe during placement.